 There is no arguing this statement – fibre is faster.
 The old copper phone lines that carry standard broadband services are simply not capable of carrying data as quickly as the newer fibre optic cables.

 So what do the Mbps figures actually mean in reality?
-Well, let's use the example of downloading a full HD movie, which will be around 7GB or so.
-If you're getting around 1Mbps from a standard broadband line, that'll download in around an hour and a half.
+Well, let's use the example of downloading a full HD movie, which will be around 5GB or so.
+If you're getting around 17Mbps from a standard broadband line, that'll download in just over an hour.

-If you only use your connection for web browsing and email, the faster speeds might not make enough of a difference to justify any increase in cost perhaps, but in most typical modern households where downloading or streaming large HD movies, shows or games are common occurrences, better speeds make everything quicker and smoother, making it hard to recommend sticking with traditional broadband if fibre is a viable alternative where you live.
+If you only use your connection for web browsing and email, the faster speeds might not make enough of a difference to justify any increase in cost perhaps, but in most typical modern households where streaming HD movies, shows or games are common occurrences, better speeds make everything quicker and smoother, making it hard to recommend sticking with traditional broadband if fibre is a viable alternative where you live.
 Which, based on recent coverage data, it almost certainly is.

 In terms of faster packages, it's simply a case of weighing up exactly where the sweet spot is for you based on your own needs.
-If you're constantly downloading 100GB+ modern videogames or 4K media on multiple devices, you'll see noticeable improvements all the way up to the top-end 350Mbps lines, so it becomes a case of striking a balance between cost and convenience.
+If you're constantly downloading 100GB+ modern videogames or 4K media on multiple devices, you'll see noticeable improvements all the way up to the top-end 1000Mbps lines, so it becomes a case of striking a balance between cost and convenience.

 Most customers with traditional broadband packages may find that their provider offers faster fibre options and in some cases, the jump to fibre might not even be an expense.
 Check to see whether you could be getting faster speeds today, because fibre is, in almost all cases, the way forward.

 Our broadband postcode checker will find you the best deals, providers and speeds where you live.Check your area